Xalatan Eye drops

 Before opening Xalatan, keep the bottle in its box in a refrigerator (2°C - 8°C) protected from light.

-After opening Xalatan, keep the bottle in its box in a cool place where the temperature stays below 25°C, but do not refrigerate.
+After opening Xalatan, keep the bottle in its box in a cool place where the temperature stays below 25°C. You do not need to keep it refrigerated.
 Keep the box properly closed and protected from light.

 Do not store Xalatan or any other medicine in the bathroom or near a sink.
 Do not leave it in the car or on window sills.
 Do not carry the eye drops in pockets of your clothes.
 Heat and dampness can destroy some medicines.